PatrickStaehli/portfolio_website/readme.md

 ## Prerequisites

-This project is hosted on Linode and runs on nginx webserver.
+This project is hosted on Linode and runs on an nginx webserver.
 Renting a linode server is not free, but you can get one for only 5$/month.

 ## How to use it